How ONDC Serves as a Gamechanger for MSMEs in India

 ONDC is an initiative by the government aimed at implementing and promoting open networks for the exchange of goods and services across the board, with a focus on small and local businesses.
 The community-led network has been created to establish an inclusive, open and reasonably competitive marketplace to counter the hyper-competition of the current scenario, which leaves small businesses in the lurch.

-What Purpose will ONDC serve?
+What Purpose will ONDC Serve?

 In the current scenario, the platform-centric model which is in place in the Indian digital economy ensures that large e-commerce marketplaces have end-to-end control over the customer journey, from seller on-boarding and customer acquisition, all the way to payment management and order fulfillment.
 The ONDC framework will be instrumental in unbundling these processes and breaking them down into microservices.
 These microservices can then be addressed individually, leveling the playing field for micro-small-and-medium enterprises (MSMEs) to step in and benefit from the availability of opportunities.

-The ONDC project supported by the Indian government to promote an open UPI-like architecture for the e-commerce industry.
+The ONDC project is supported by the Indian government to promote an open UPI-like architecture for the e-commerce industry.
 Think of it like this: What if there’s a shopping app that shows you products not just from sellers on the app itself but also from sellers on other platforms.
 And as a seller, what if there’s an app that allows you to list your products on multiple platforms rather than just the one you onboarded with.
 This is the system that ONDC wants to facilitate by creating protocols and network policies.

 The government believes that e-commerce in India is dominated by a few foreign-funded players (read: Amazon and Flipkart) to the detriment of sellers, and it wants ONDC to break this stranglehold.

 ONDC is expected to make e-Commerce more inclusive and accessible for consumers.
 Consumers can potentially discover any seller, product or service by using any compatible application or platform, thus increasing freedom of choice for consumers.
 It will enable the consumers to match demand with the nearest available supply.
 This would also give consumers the liberty to choose their preferred local businesses.
-Thus, ONDC would standardize operations, promote inclusion of local suppliers, drive efficiencies in logistics and lead to enhancement of value for consumers.
+Thus, ONDC would standardise operations, promote inclusion of local suppliers, drive efficiencies in logistics and lead to the enhancement of value for consumers.

 As is essential for such frameworks, security and data privacy and confidentiality must be ensured for users of the platform.
-To address this, the Department for the Promotion of Industry and Internal Trade (DPIIT), which is part of the Ministry of Commerce and Industry, is in the process of building ONDC as a secure network designed to curb the existing digital monopolies and standardize the on-boarding of retailers on e-commerce sites, thus broadening their scope.
+To address this, the Department for the Promotion of Industry and Internal Trade (DPIIT), which is part of the Ministry of Commerce and Industry, is in the process of building ONDC as a secure network designed to curb the existing digital monopolies and standardise the on-boarding of retailers on e-commerce sites, thus broadening their scope.

 Grow your MSME with collateral-free business loans

-How does ONDC work?
+How does ONDC Work?

-Like several aspects of India Stack, ONDC is still a work in progress and is expected to evolve going forwards.
-The foundations of the network will be based on open protocols, which can be used to manage every aspect of the supply chain across the economy. the entire chain of activities in exchange of goods and services, similar to hypertext transfer protocol for information exchange over internet, simple mail transfer protocol for exchange of emails and unified payments interface for payments.
+Like several aspects of India Stack, ONDC is still a work in progress and is expected to evolve going forward.
+The foundations of the network will be based on open protocols, which can be used to manage every aspect of the supply chain across the economy.
+The entire chain of activities in exchange of goods and services, similar to hypertext transfer protocol for information exchange over internet, simple mail transfer protocol for exchange of emails and unified payments interface for payments.

 These open protocols would be used for establishing public digital infrastructure in the form of open registries and open network gateways to enable exchange of information between providers and consumers.
 Providers and consumers would be able to use any compatible application of their choice for exchange of information and carrying out transactions over ONDC.